jackdbd/webhooks/README.md

 Or make some POST requests manually:

-POST to the test endpoint with invalid data:
+POST to the test endpoint without required header and invalid data:

 ```sh
 curl "http://localhost:8788/stripe" \